Q: What is Amazon Chime?

 The Amazon Chime call me feature is only available to attendees of meetings whose organizers have Pro permissions and whose administrators have enabled the feature.

 Q: Does Amazon Chime charge a usage fee for all meeting participants?

 No. With Amazon Chime, you only pay a usage fee for the meeting host.
 Hosting an Amazon Chime meeting is an Amazon Chime Pro feature, and is charged at $3 per user per day, with a monthly maximum of $15 per user per day.
 There is no charge to attend meeting, which is an Amazon Chime Basic feature.

 Q: What's the difference between a 2-person voice or video call and a meeting?

 Voice or video calls (using Voice over IP, or VoIP) take place between 2 people.
 Calls are initiated from the contact list, or directly from a 1:1 chat, and they aren’t scheduled.
-They require use of the Amazon Chime app, and do not allow either party to connect via a dial-in number or in-room video conference room systems.
+They require use of the Amazon Chime app, and do not allow either party to connect via a dial in number or in-room video conference room system.
 Calling is an Amazon Chime Basic feature, and all Amazon Chime users can start or join a voice or video call.